 … wait wait wait, go back … this bear beaver story still doesn’t make sense.

-The residual heat from the ground must be keeping the water in the buried pipe from freezing, at the moment.
+The residual heat from the ground must be keeping the water in the buried pipe from freezing, for the moment.
 That’s the entrance, and it swims to the den from there; a culvert to the underworld.
 It will probably still freeze hard tonight if it stays as cold as they’re saying.
 That might be its last fresh meal of the winter.

 You’re so funny Jody.

 You step one foot out onto the ice.
 Not a peep pop or tong.
 It seems thick.
 There’s a whole world down there, with food in storage for a growing family.
 It’s a home for a host of other creatures in suspended animation.
+It was a secure place built and protected by one simple rule: listen for water flowing down hill and stop it―with a set of protocols and procedures all derived from that one simple rule.

 Back in the car, you turn the key.
 The Legacy roars back with no oil light.